cyrilgodart/CacheIntervals/README.rst

 Alexandre Decan's *Portion* package is a great package for interval arithmetic.
 For the interval object itself, though, it is probably not the most common implementation.
-Arguably, Pandas' Interval can claim that title.
+Arguably, Pandas' ``Interval`` can claim that title.
 But one may have one's own implementation.
 Using ``CacheIntervals`` with a particular interval type requires creating an ad-hoc type of interval recorder and a bit of wrapping to allow a two way translation between the *Portion*'s native interval type and the user's interval type.

-The package ``CacheIntervals`` provides an example of such a wrapping for the Pandas Interval.
+The package ``CacheIntervals`` provides an example of such a wrapping for the Pandas ``Interval``.
 The purpose for implementing that specific interval was two fold.
 On the one hand, it is a template for user who want to implement that override.
 And on the other hand, the Pandas' ``Interval`` type, along with Alexandre Decan's native type should cover most of the needs.
 By default, the type of